ozzono/chat-app/README.md

 - Join chat rooms
 - Send messages
 - List available rooms
+- Support multiple rooms
+- Easy to change room
+- Loads previous room messages
 - Bot commands:
   - `/help`: shows the help menu
   - `/stock=SYMBOL`: fetches the value of a given stock

+### Technical features
+- depends exclusively of docker and git to run
+- depends exclusively of docker and git to run the tests

 ## Getting Started